NYSC will soon finish. NYSC go soon end. NYSC will soon become history.

 You feel hopeless.

-When you find out you just can’t get a job no matter what.
+When you came to the realization that you just can’t get a job no matter what.
 You decide to go and learn tailoring/graphics/automobile work just to keep yourself busy.
 You, a graduate of History and International relations.
 Who was hoping to find a job at the Nigerian embassy.
 With your big big dreams.

 You thought everything will be easy after NYSC.
 Alas!
 It wasn’t.